 Though a luxurious addition, building a swimming pool is no child’s play.
-From installing pipes to lighting the area, homeowners have to take care of many things to pull off the task successfully.
+From installing pipes to lighting the area, homeowners must take care of many things to successfully pull off the task.

-Out of all the tasks, picking the right tiles is the most challenging because it’s common to get baffled with many options.
-And not to deny, the right flooring can make or break the entire look of your pool, so you should select it carefully.
+Of all the tasks, picking the suitable tiles is the most challenging because it’s common to get baffled by many options.
+And not to deny, the right swimming pool tiles can make or break the entire look of your pool, so you should select them carefully.

-It’s essential to choose the one that complements your backyard’s decor, theme, and overall colour scheme.
-Having said that, we decided to curate a guide where we’ll walk you through the basics of swimming pool tiles to help you pick the right one.
+Choosing the one that complements your backyard’s decor, theme, and overall colour scheme is essential.
+We decided to curate a guide where we’ll walk you through the basics of swimming pool tiles to help you pick the right one.